-List of Benefits Y/N % of female employees % of male employees

-who availed for the who availed for the
+List of Benefits Y/N % of female employees who availed for the % of male employees who availed for the

 year year

-SSS Y 100% 100%
+SSS Υ 100% 100%

-PhilHealth Y 100% 100%
+PhilHealth Υ 100% 100%

-Pag-ibig Y 100% 100%
+Pag-ibig Υ 100% 100%

-Parental leaves Y 2.3% 0.00%
+Parental leaves Υ 2.4% 0.00%

-Vacation leaves Y 100% 100%
+Vacation leaves Υ 100% 100%

-Sick leaves Y 100% 100%
+Sick leaves Υ 100% 100%

-Medical benefits (aside from Y 90% 90%
+Medical benefits (aside from Υ 90% 90%

 PhilHealth))

-Housing assistance (aside from Pag- Ν
+Housing assistance (aside from Pag- N

 ibig)

-Retirement fund (aside from SSS) Y 2.3% -
+Retirement fund (aside from SSS) Υ - 4%

-Further education support Ν
+Further education support N

-Company stock options Ν
+Company stock options N

-Telecommuting Y 100% 100%
+Telecommuting Υ 100% 100%

-Flexible-working Hours Ν
+Flexible-working Hours N

 (Others)

-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach The Company is fully involved in ensuring that All government mandated wages and benefits are these benefits are fully complied with for the strictly complied with by the Company.
+• Management Approach is the organization's involvement in the impact?
+All government mandated wages and benefits are strictly complied with by the Company.

-4 Employees are individuals who are in an employment relationship with the organization, according to national law or its application (GRI $\frac{\text{Standards 2016 Glossary}}{^{5} \text{Attrition are} = (no. of new hires - no. of turnover)/(average of total no. of employees of previous year and total no. of employees of current)$ year)
+4 Employees are individuals who are in an employment relationship with the organization, according to national law or its application (GRI Standards 2016 Glossary)

+5 Attrition are = (no. of new hires - no. of turnover)/(average of total no. of employees of previous year and total no. of employees of current
-motivation and efficiency of the employees.

 What are the Risk/s Identified?
 Management Approach If not complied with these benefits, the employees become demotivated and inefficient.
 Non-compliance by the Company of the wages and benefits that are legally mandated by law may result not only in employee demotivation, but also in penalties by the government.
 What are the Opportunity/ies Identified?
 Management Approach Giving these benefits would be resulted to work- life balance, motivated and efficient employees Employee satisfaction does not only lead to employee retention, but definitely to increased productivity.